We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Therefore, individuals may wish to add more plant foods, such as vegetables, fruits, and whole grains, in their delivery boxes.
-People can also use the MyPlate resource to help them plan a healthy, balanced diet.
+Therefore, a person may wish to include more plant foods, such as vegetables, fruits, and whole grains, in their delivery boxes.
+People can also use the MyPlate resource to help them plan a nutritious, well-balanced diet.

 Imperfect Foods helps people reduce food waste and carbon emissions.

-Using this service may encourage individuals to include more plant foods and vegetables in their diet, which could yield health benefits.
+Using this service may encourage individuals to include more plant foods in their diet, which could yield health benefits.

 People can also consider buying imperfect foods from their local stores, supporting local farmers’ markets, and recycling food packaging to help the environment.